Apple Watch won’t pair because iPhone is out of date?

 To update your iPhone from a computer:

 1. Plug your iPhone into your computer.
-If you use any Mac, your iPhone will appear in Finder.
-If you are using a PC, you’ll need to open iTunes to update your phone.
+If you use any Mac, your iPhone appears in Finder.
+If you use a Windows PC, you must open iTunes to update your phone.

 2. Once your iPhone is connected, click on Settings and Check for Update.